 IDA Consulting Services Inc. was created to bring nutrient and water management services to the dairymen of Idaho.
 Our goal is to develop comprehensive nutrient management plans based on the most recent guidelines available to give the greatest benefit and protection to dairymen.
 We are excited to provide several services that could benefit your farm in the future.
-If you have any questions or suggestions, please contact Rick Naerebout or Stephanie Kulesza for further information.
+If you have any questions or suggestions, please contact Rick Naerebout or Megan Satterwhite for further information.

 IDA Consulting Services aims to increase the awareness, knowledge, and understanding of issues surrounding environmental sustainability, soil health, water quality, and nutrient management.
 Increasing knowledge in these areas will help achieve IDA’s social, economic, and environmental sustainability goals.

 Through nutrient management efforts and implementation of best management practices, dairymen and farmers can decrease their environmental footprint.
 With greater expectations from consumers, IDA Consulting services, Inc. is dedicated to using the best tools available to decrease the impact of agriculture on water quality in the state.